Gaussian quasi-likelihood analysis for non-Gaussian linear mixed-effects model with system noise: Stepwise Gaussian quasi-likelihood analysis

 which is designed based on fitting the homoscedastic Gaussian distribution.

-\item[Stage 2] Mean-adjusted covariance estimator $\tilde{v}_N \in \argmax_{v \in \overline{\Theta}_v} \mbbh_{N,(2)}(v)$, where
+\item[Stage 2] Mean-adjusted covariance estimator $\widetilde{v}_N \in \argmax_{v \in \overline{\Theta}_v} \mbbh_{N,(2)}(v)$, where

-\item[Stage 3] Improved $\tilde{\beta}_N \in \argmax_{\beta \in \overline{\Theta}_\beta} \mbbh_{N,(3)}(\beta)$, where
+\item[Stage 3] Improved $\widetilde{\beta}_N \in \argmax_{\beta \in \overline{\Theta}_\beta} \mbbh_{N,(3)}(\beta)$, where

-which is the re-weighted Gaussian fitting to take the heteroscedastic nature into account, thus improving Stage 1. \end{description} Let us call $\tilde{\theta}_N := (\tilde{\beta}_N, \tilde{v}_N)$ the \textit{stepwise GQMLE}.
-The estimators at the 1st and 3rd stages are explicit if $\mu_i(\beta)=X_i^\top \beta$; see Section \ref{hm:sec_linear.case}.
+which is the re-weighted Gaussian fitting to take the heteroscedastic nature into account, thus improving Stage 1. \end{description} Let us call $\widetilde{\theta}_N := (\widetilde{\beta}_N, \widetilde{v}_N)$ the \textit{stepwise GQMLE}.
+The estimators at Stage 1 and 3 are explicit if $\mu_i(\beta)=X_i^\top \beta$; see Section \ref{hm:sec_linear.case}.
 Numerical optimization in the second stage can still be time-consuming due to the non-linear dependence on $\lam$; recall the expression \eqref{hm:Sig_def}.

 We will investigate the asymptotic behaviors of the stepwise GQMLE as in Theorem \ref{ti:QLA.thm1}.
-Define the following variants of the quasi-score function and the quasi-observed information matrix for the first-stage Gaussian quasi-likelihood function $\mbbh_{N,(1)}(\beta)$:
+Define the following variants of the quasi-score function and the quasi-observed information matrix for the GQLF $\mbbh_{N,(1)}(\beta)$ in Stage 1:

-Let $\tilde{u}_N := \sqrt{N}(\tilde{\theta}_N - \tz)=(\sqrt{N} (\tilde{\beta}_N - \beta_0),\sqrt{N} (\tilde{v}_N - v_0))$.
+Let $\widetilde{u}_N := \sqrt{N}(\widetilde{\theta}_N - \tz)=(\sqrt{N} (\widetilde{\beta}_N - \beta_0),\sqrt{N} (\widetilde{v}_N - v_0))$.

 \begin{thm} Suppose that Assumptions \ref{hm:A_1}, \ref{hm:A_2}, \ref{hm:A_3}, \ref{hm:A_4}, \ref{hm:A-S.lim}, and \ref{hm:A-Gam} hold.
 Moreover, suppose that there exist a positive definite matrix $\Gam_{0,(1)} \in \mbbr^{p_{\beta}} \otimes \mbbr^{p_{\beta}}$ and a measurable function $F_{1,2}(\beta)$ such that